eric-pol/homelab-repo/readme.md

 └── scripts/             # All deployment logic

 ## Pre-prod-environment (git pull)
-Exact copy of Dev-environment pulled from github /opt/homelab-repo
+Exact copy of Dev-environment pulled from github used to (semi-)automatically seed/link all important files to /opt/homelab-repo

 ## Prod-environment